varchar-io/nebula/test/README.md

 ## Quick Steps
 0. Clone "Nebula" repo.
 And assume you're in ~/nebula/test directory.
-1. Edit cluster config by put current host IP address in the single Node
+1. Edit [cluster config](local-cluster.yml) by put current host as the one only node.
-> Replace &lt;ip-address&gt; with your host ip.
+> Replace &lt;hostname&gt; with your host.
 2. Run Nebula
 > ./local-run.sh
-3. Check it out through Nebula UI at: http://&lt;ip&gt;:8088
+3. Check it out through Nebula UI at: http://&lt;hostname&gt;:8088

 ## Explore Nebula Through Its UI
 You should be able to see something like this